Vinnie Pasquantino Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.
+- The Rangers pitching staff ranks fifth in MLB with a collective 9.8 strikeouts per nine innings.

-- The Rangers have a 3.86 team ERA that ranks 10th among all league pitching staffs.
+- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.61).

-- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Rangers will send deGrom (1-0) to the mound to make his fourth start of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his fourth of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts through 15 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Kansas City Royals, when he threw seven innings, surrendering two earned runs while giving up seven hits.
+- The righty's last appearance was on Thursday against the Kansas City Royals, when he went five innings, surrendering six earned runs while giving up 10 hits.

+- The 33-year-old has put up an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.